Virginia Mason nurses picket over violence, attacks at work

 “Because we do have these incidents of violence and we have no protection, it makes me nervous,” Zagorski said this week.

-Kelly Campbell, a spokesperson for the hospital system, said in a statement that Virginia Mason Medical Center nurses play an “invaluable role in caring for patients.
+Kelly Campbell, a spokesperson for the hospital system, said in a statement that Virginia Mason Medical Center nurses play an “invaluable role” in caring for patients.

 She added that hospital leaders “address any safety issues immediately as they occur and work to ensure a secure environment is provided for everyone,” though she didn’t mention specific strategies to increase safety.